greenbackdev/soc_targets_europe/README.md

-# Source code for "A new framework to estimate soil organic carbon content targets in European croplands."
+# Source code for "A new approach to estimate soil organic carbon content targets in European croplands."

 This repository contains the code associated to the publication "A new framework to estimate soil organic carbon content targets in European croplands."

 **Authors:** Lorenza Pacini, Pierre Arbelet, Songchao Chen, Aurélie Bacq-Labreuil, Christophe Calvaruso, Florian Schneider, Dominique Arrouays, Nicolas P.A.
 Saby, Lauric Cécillon, Pierre Barré.

-Submitted to xxx in date xxx

 ## Requirements